 This often turns out to be the most important factor to consider.
 While there are many different types of both natural and man-made fibers out there, they vary greatly when it comes to looks, durability, how difficult (or easy) they are to sew on, maintenance requirements and other important factors.

 The natural fibers like silk and wool typically tend to be the most aesthetically appealing options and sometimes more easy to work with on a sewing machine, but they can be pretty disappointing on the durability front.
 While they may look beautiful, they can’t stand as much wear and tear as the man-made ones.

 Silk, in particular, is something you would want to avoid, as it’s very hard to care for and can wear out surprisingly fast even with a moderate amount of use.
 It needs protection to make it last longer as well as should not be subjected to natural light.

 That said, you don’t have to choose either one or the other.
 There’s usually also an option to get the best of both worlds by going for something that’s a combination of a natural fiber and a man-made fiber.
 But again, you would still want to avoid silk as it may just not be worth all the maintenance hassle.

 These “combination” fabrics may turn out to be the best bet for upholstery pieces like couches as well as wear the best on pieces like a sofa.
 The ones that have a higher percentage of man-made fabric would be a better option when it comes to reupholstering a couch, and most high-traffic upholstery in general.

 Finally, you may also want to keep in mind that a simple way to increase the life of your upholstery fabric is to use a good upholstery fabric cleaner.
-The best upholstery fabric cleaner doesn’t necessarily have to be expensive, but simply something that does its job well without subjecting the fabric to loads of chemicals.Check Price on Amazon
+The best upholstery fabric cleaner doesn’t necessarily have to be expensive, but simply something that does its job well without subjecting the fabric to loads of chemicals.Shop Now on Amazon

 Head on back to Chapter 5: Fabric 101!